CarletonDevX/stalkernet-haskell/README.md

 You need `ghc` and `cabal-install`.
 The best way to obtain these tools are by installing the [Haskell platform](https://www.haskell.org/platform/).
-`directory-util.cabal` describes the build (flags, dependencies, etc.).
+`stalkernet.cabal` describes the build (flags, dependencies, etc.).
 If you run into dependency issues (sometimes called 'cabal hell'), consider using [Nix](https://nixos.org/nix).

 ## Contributing

 Yes!
-Please do
+Please do.

 ## Extra Notes